Atlanta Speeding Car Accident Attorney

 In other words, when you speed, you can’t turn and stop safely.
 When you can’t turn and stop safely, your car collides with other cars and roadside objects, or leaves the roadway, or rolls over.

 Vehicles exert and absorb force in an impact.
 The higher the speed of a vehicle at the moment of a collision, the more force involved.
 The more force involved, the greater the likelihood of injury.
 These are inescapable laws of the universe.

 The auto industry has invested billions in making cars safer in an impact.
 The fact remains, however, that no matter how many airbags and shoulder belts a car has, the risk of injury and death rises with every additional mile per hour a car travels.
 The structures and soft tissue of the human body have difficulty withstanding sudden deceleration and jarring movements.
-Even belted, cushioned passengers suffer spinal cord injuries and brain trauma in a highway-speed collision.
+Even belted, cushioned passengers suffer spinal cord injuries, chest injuries and brain trauma in a highway-speed collision.